aristanetworks/avd/ansible_collections/arista/avd/roles/dhcp_provisioner/README.md

 !!! warning
     Deprecation Warning!
-    The role 'arista.avd.dhcp_provisioner' has been deprecated.
-    This role will be removed in AVD version 6.0.0.
+    The role 'arista.avd.dhcp_provisioner' has been deprecated and will be removed in AVD version 6.0.0.

 ## Overview